 In the episode Obsession (7x21), Tony obsesses over a journalist who embodies all what he finds attractive in a woman, and who is missing.
 When calling her at her cell phone, he says: "It would seem strange, but I feel like I know you".
 It's not so strange, though: the journalist is played by Ashley Scott, who also played underground operative and potential secondary love interest Asha Barlow in Dark Angel.

 In the Season 4 Halloween episode "Witch Hunt", Abby, in her Marilyn Monroe Halloween Costume, calls Gibbs "Mr. President" in a reference to John F. Kennedy.
 However, Mark Harmon also played the US President in the 2004 film, "Chasing Liberty".
-This may be a YMMV, since Abby was more likely attempting to evoke the time Marilyn sang "Happy Birthday" to John F. Kennedy.
+That said, Abby was more likely attempting to evoke the time Marilyn sang "Happy Birthday" to John F. Kennedy.

 Harmon's turn as serial killer Ted Bundy (in the TV movie The Deliberate Stranger) is referenced by Fornell in the episode "Smoked" (4x10).